cheonsumansu/pygame_practices/readme.md

 ## repo :: background_color_flipper
 hi, this is a repo about background color flipper for practicing javascript.
 I made it by referring [this video](https://youtu.be/3PHXvlpOkf4?t=426).

-- change the color by clicking the button.
+- change the background color by clicking the button.

 - it has two modes, simple and hex.